-The availability of the transponders onboard Meteosat-8, Meteosat-9 and Metop-A was 100% for the reporting period January - June 2010.
+The availability of the transponders onboard Meteosat-9 and Metop-A was 100% for the reporting period July - December 2010.
+That for the transponder onboard Meteosat-8 was 99.98%, due to the occurrence of a satellite safe-mode on 30-July-2010.